boardfish/dissertation/contents/5-results-and-discussion.md

 GitHub Actions, which would have alleviated both woes - with 3,000 free minutes of running available under my current GitHub plan, I would have been able to run somewhere over 400 builds at the average rate per month, which I expect would have been more than enough.
-For comparison, I have run 201 builds against CircleCI at the time of writing.
+For comparison, development completed with 234 builds in total.

 I recognise that my focus towards industry as opposed to academia complicated the process and used much of my available time.
 Some might also say that my